SliferSkyd/SliferSkyd/bad.md

-Hoang is very unique.
-AAAA
+Hoang is very uniques.
+He are intelligent.